Lydford Gorge Waterfall trail

 Step 1

-From visitor welcome, head through the small wooden gate (which pulls towards you to open), follow the path down round a sharp right-hand bend then keep left to go under the old railway bridge.
+From visitor welcome, head through the small wooden gate, follow the path down round a sharp right-hand bend then keep left to go under the old railway bridge.

 Step 2

-Continue on the path that bends to the left, go past the no entry gate on your right until you come to where the path splits in two.
+Continue on the path that bends to the left, go past the small gate on the right.

 Step 3

-Take the path on the right, which will take you down over 200 uneven steps that zig-zag down the side of the gorge to get to the base of Whitelady Waterfall.
+Continue down hill, ignore a small path that heads off on the left.
+When you get to a junction turn right and continue along this path, with the river on your left, until you reach the base of Whitelady Waterfall.
 Please be careful on the exposed rocks at the base of the waterfall as they can be slippery.

 Step 4

 After admiring the waterfall, and possibly playing a game of Pooh sticks on the suspension bridge, it’s time to head back out of the gorge.
-Do not cross the bridge, instead head downstream with the river on your right, until you reach another split in the path.
+Walk back the way you came, with the river on your right this time, until you reach the junction again.

 Step 5